isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Mr Chan Chun Sing, Minister for Trade and Industry and Deputy Chairman of the People's Association at the North West CDC Volunteers' Appreciation 2021 [(Read here)](/files/speech-by-min-chan-chun-sing.pdf)

-Speech by Deputy Prime Minister , Coordinating Minister for Economic Policies and Minister for Finance Heng Swee Keat at the launch of CDC Vouchers Scheme Tranche 2
+Speech by Deputy Prime Minister , Coordinating Minister for Economic Policies and Minister for Finance Heng Swee Keat at the launch of CDC Vouchers Scheme Tranche 2 [(Read here)](/files/delivered-dpm-speech-for-launch-of-cdc-voucher-scheme-tranche-2.pdf)

 Speech by Mayor Low Yen Ling, Chairman of Mayors Committee and Mayor of South West District at the  launch of CDC Vouchers Scheme Tranche 2